benjaminion/upgrading-ethereum-book/src/book.md

 ##### `MAX_SEED_LOOKAHEAD`

-The above notwithstanding, if an attacker has a large proportion of the stake, or is, for example, able to DoS block proposers for a while, then it might be possible for the the attacker to predict the output of the RANDAO further ahead than `MIN_SEED_LOOKAHEAD` would normally allow.
-In which case the attacker might be able to manipulate the make up of committees advantageously by performing judicious exits and activations of their validators.
+The above notwithstanding, if an attacker has a large proportion of the stake, or is, for example, able to DoS block proposers for a while, then it might be possible for the attacker to predict the output of the RANDAO further ahead than `MIN_SEED_LOOKAHEAD` would normally allow.
+This might enable the attacker to manipulate committee memberships to their advantage by performing well-timed exits and activations of their validators.

 To prevent this, we assume a maximum feasible lookahead that an attacker might achieve (`MAX_SEED_LOOKAHEAD`) and delay all activations and exits by this amount, which allows new randomness to come in via block proposals from honest validators.
 With `MAX_SEED_LOOKAHEAD` set to 4, if only 10% of validators are online and honest, then the chance that an attacker can succeed in forecasting the seed beyond (`MAX_SEED_LOOKAHEAD` ` - ` `MIN_SEED_LOOKAHEAD`) = 3 epochs is $0.9^{3\times 32}$, which is about 1 in 25,000.